 Formerly the heart of the ancient city of Rome, the Forum Romanum is one of the most visited ancient sites in Rome.
 It was central to not only the city’s identity but to the empire itself.
 It was a place for worship, for social gatherings, for markets, and public speeches, to name just a few things.

 Known by the citizens of the city as the Forum Magnum (or just plain Forum), the space was originally a marketplace but gradually morphed into a political hub.
 From here it grew, and today it is best known for being home to many important civic and religious buildings – some of the oldest in the city.
 It’s here that Rome’s earliest shrines and temples can be found.

 Unlike the Colosseum, which was built specifically for one thing, the Forum developed organically over time, and reflects the development of the ancient city as a whole.
 It began life when some swampy grassland was drained for public use in the 7th century BC, and eventually fell into disrepair once the Roman Empire fell (around the 5th century AD).

 But like the Colosseum, the Forum was quarried for its marble, and was basically grasslands by the middle ages, at which point it was known as Campo Vaccino (literally “cow field”).
 Excavations started in the 18th and 19th centuries and continue to this day.

 For the best guided tour, click here.

-Read my posts A Guide To Visiting The Roman Forum and How To Get Roman Forum Tickets.
+Read my post How To Get Roman Forum Tickets.

 One of these is the Lupercal – the cave where Romulus and Remus were cared for by a wolf.
 Elsewhere, landmarks include religious buildings such as the Temple of Apollo (built by Augustus in 36 BC), but the complexes at the Domus and the Palace of Domitian host a wealth of crumbling walls, arches, and gardens.